AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-2.md

 :material-checkbox-multiple-marked-outline: _Required Home Assistant Integrations_<br>
 The visualization is build on light entities that have a on/off `state` and a `brightness`.
 It does **not** depend on any specific integration.
-Any entity from the `light` domain with these entity/attribute should wor
+Any entity from the `light` domain with these entity/attribute should work

 :material-checkbox-multiple-marked-outline: _Required Home Assistant Entity Changes_<br>
 Replace the `light` entities (`state` and `brightness` attribute) with your own entities